Yord/shargs/README.md

 ### Command-Line Options

 The most important concept in a command-line parser are command-line options.
-They form the basis for parsers as well as for generating usage documentation.
+They form the basis for [command-line parsers](#command-line-parsers) as well as for [automatically generating usage documentation](#automatic-usage-documentation-generation).
 Shargs gives you a simple DSL for defining command-line options:

 ```js